Levartar/Multiplayer-Snake/README.md

 ### Compose file modification

 Open `docker-compose.yaml` and set the password for the database.
-The password needs to be added in 2 playes, marked with a comment:
+The password needs to be added in 2 places, marked with a comment:
 ```yaml
 # set database password
 ```